- Mortgage type

 - The full ERC is payable on the original loan amount (or the balance outstanding on the date an existing mortgage is transferred to this product) if you repay your mortgage in full during the ERC period.
 The ERC will also be levied on previously permitted overpayments.

-- Our Buy to let variable mortgage is available to you if you are looking to finance a property to let.
+- Our Buy to let discount mortgage is available to you if you are looking to finance a property to let.

 WE HAVE NO CURRENT PLANS TO WITHDRAW THIS PRODUCT BUT IT MAY BE WITHDRAWN WITHOUT NOTICE